-Prerequisites: Placement by the STEM Department.
+Prerequisites: by placement

 Includes a review of arithmetic and geometric concepts: operations on signed numbers, fractions, decimals, percents, exponents, perimeter, area, volume, surface area, use of formulas, variable expressions, linear equations in one variable, graphs of lines, word problems and time permitting, linear systems of two equal equations and two unknowns.
 This course is intended for students who have little or no background in algebra.